Global Health Leadership Program

 Interdisciplinary Overseas Rotations for Hopkins Medical & Nursing Students

 The mission of the Johns Hopkins Global Health Leadership Program (GHLP) is to train future global healthcare leaders through an exchange of cultural, clinical, and educational knowledge and skills.
-The GHLP provides transformational, interprofessional learning experiences for participants and tangible benefits to host institutions and organizations.
-Program participants will be prepared to leverage their skills as leaders in global health in clinical practice and in programmatic and research activities.
+The GHLP provides transformational, and interprofessional learning experiences for participants and tangible benefits to host institutions and organizations.

 Programmatic experience (internship) - optional